Wants to Meet Up

 Teach, Learn, Share

-If you don't already practice it, i can teach you how to give a mindful hug :-) I can also teach you how to prove a simple Math theorem, and i can, of course, help you practice your Portuguese :-D
+We can share a mindful hug---cuddle :-) I can also teach you how to prove a simple Math theorem, and i can, of course, help you practice your Portuguese :-D

 I enjoy cooking as a social enterprise.
 I don't know much about it myself, but you'll have a pair of hands ready to do anything you ask, from cutting the onions to washing the dishes!

-You get bonus points if you're willing to help me practice my Danish, French or Spanish :-D
+You get bonus points if you're willing to help me practice my Danish, French or Spanish ;-)

 What I Can Share with Hosts

 A mindful hug, my attention, a good conversation about any topic whatsoever---i'm interested in anything you're excited to tell me about.
-I can also teach you how to open an avocado, break your bicycle using exclusively the front breaks---the safest, most efficient way to do it---, how to make a big difference in the world without much extra effort, and how to compassionately and productively express your frustration :-)
+I can also teach you how to open an avocado, stop your bicycle using exclusively the front breaks---the safest, most efficient way to do it---, how to make a big difference in the world without much extra effort, and how to more compassionately and productively express your frustration :-)

 If you'd like, i could also bring you something from Copenhagen.
 Without a specific request, you'll probably get Danish pastries or some other of my favorite treats.
 Please advise if you have any dietary constrains ;-)

 Countries I’ve Visited